United States energy independence: Trump administration

 In May 2017, President Donald J. Trump promised "complete" independence from foreign sources of oil.

 During his administration's Energy Week celebration of June 2017, President Trump announced that he was formally seeking a review of US energy policies, in order to help the Nuclear power industry prosper.
 Trump also announced that the Interior Department would be kicking off the formal process to expand areas available for offshore drilling of oil and natural gas.
 He vowed to create "American energy dominance".

 The value of US LNG exports was estimated to reach nearly $5 billion in 2018 and $12 billion in 2019.

 In early December 2018, it was reported by Bloomberg that the US had turned into a net exporter of oil "last week", thus breaking nearly 75 continuous years of dependence on foreign oil.
 Reportedly, the US sold overseas a net of 211,000 barrels a day of crude and refined products such as gasoline and diesel.
 This, compared to net imports of about three million barrels a day on average previously during 2018 and the prior annual peak of more than 12 million barrels a day during 2005, was confirmed by the US Energy Information Administration.
 This occurred not because of an increase in crude oil production, as it remained at 11,700,000 per day, it occurred because of an over 1,000,000 barrel per day increase in crude oil exports that came from an equal reduction in Crude Oil Stock.
-The next week, the Weekly U.S. Imports of Crude Oil and Petroleum Products returned to 1,322,000 barrels per day.
+The next week, the Weekly US Imports of Crude Oil and Petroleum Products returned to 1,322,000 barrels per day.

 In March 2019, crude oil prices regained momentum after reports showed an unexpected drop in US fuel supplies.
 The American Petroleum Institute reported domestic crude inventories declined 2.58 million barrels the previous week.
 The US Energy Information Administration was due to report on the official numbers on domestic supply and demand.
 However, James Williams, president at WTRG Economics in London, Arkansas said, "These are clearly bullish numbers, and if reinforced it will be more bullish".

-It wasn't until January 2020 that Weekly U.S. Field Production of Crude Oil hit 13,000,000 barrels per day and at this level, consistently made the U.S. a net exporter of Crude Oil and Petroleum Products.
+It wasn't until January 2020 that Weekly US Field Production of Crude Oil hit 13,000,000 barrels per day and at this level, consistently made the US a net exporter of Crude Oil and Petroleum Products.
 By May, as the COVID-19 pandemic took hold, production dropped to 11,900,000 barrels per day and then by the end of August to 9,700,000 barrels per day.
-Even at these low levels of production, the U.S. remained a net exporter due to the suppression of demand.
+Even at these low levels of production, the US remained a net exporter due to the suppression of demand.